ortho-fox/orthodox-nkjv/README.md

 - All SAAS quotations must conform accurately to the SAAS text.
 - Any use of the SAAS text must include a proper acknowledgment as follows: "Scripture taken from the St. Athanasius Academy SeptuagintTM.
 Copyright © 2008 by St. Athanasius Academy of Orthodox Theology.
 Used by permission.
 All rights reserved."
 - When quotations from the SAAS text are used in church bulletins, orders of service, Sunday School lessons, church newsletters, and similar works in the course of religious instruction or services at a place of worship or other religious assembly, the following notice may be used at the end of each quotation: "SAAS."

-Please note that while the current version includes the Protestant version with 66 books, we are actively working to expand the library to include additional books from the Orthodox canon.